gjbex/training-material/CPlusPlus/Templates/README.md

 1. `sum.cpp`: illustration of using a variadic template to implement a function that takes an arbitrary number of arguments.
 1. `points.cpp`: simple illustration of type aliasing.
+1. `pendulum.cpp`: example of a closure using a function object.
 1. `Makefile`: make file to build the applications.